Poudingue/Asteroids/README.md

 You can compile this game using the command line :

 ocamlc -o asteroids unix.cma graphics.cma parameters.ml functions.ml colors.ml objects.ml buttons.ml asteroids.ml
-(for windows, its asteroids.exe instead of asteroids)
+(for windows, it's asteroids.exe instead of asteroids)

 Run it with ./asteroids (.exe for windows)